EXECUTIVE EMPLOYMENT AGREEMENT

 (d) Vacation.
 Executive shall be entitled to paid annual paid time off (“PTO”) in an amount provided for in the Company’s vacation, PTO or similar policy as amended from time to time, with the calculation of such entitlement to be retroactive to the Start Date, but in no event less than four (4) weeks of paid annual vacation.

 4. Expenses.
 Within thirty (30) days after the submission of reasonable supporting documentation by Executive and in accordance with the Company’s expense reimbursement policy, the Company shall reimburse Executive for all reasonable and customary business, travel, and entertainment expenses incurred by Executive in the course of and pursuant to the business of the Company.
+In addition, the Company shall reimburse Executive for reasonable travel expenses Executive incurs in traveling from Executive’s residence in Arizona to Cape Coral, Florida from time to time and for reasonable temporary living expenses Executive incurs for room, board and transportation in the Cape Coral, FL area.

 6. Withholding.
 All payments required to be made by the Company to Executive hereunder shall be subject to the withholding of such amounts relating to taxes and other governmental assessments as the Company may reasonably determine it should withhold pursuant to any applicable law, rule, or regulation.